Conditional Lending Pool (CLP)

 A conditional lending pool is a lending pool where its collateral could be any set of conditions.
 An exotic set of collateral such as illiquid tokens or NFTs is one instance.
 Another could be a certain credit criterion(assuming a composable identity layer).

 A RAMM's vault could host a lending pool where its collateral is either a singleton or a combination of long-tail assets such as NFTs or illiquid tokens.
-A lending pool that satisfies the approval criterion will be supplied by the vault, and capital can additionally be supplied/withdrawn by the managers after its inception.
+A lending pool that satisfies the will be supplied by the vault, and capital can additionally be supplied/withdrawn by the managers after its inception.

 Note that the field inputs are simplified via a UI, and many parameters are automatically chosen.